pilcrowonpaper/pilcrow/src/posts/astro.md

 </VueComponent>
 ```

-But one underrated part of Astro is `<script/>` - it supports TypeScript *AND* NPM modules!
+But one underrated part of Astro is `<script/>` - it supports TypeScript *and* NPM modules!
 I actually write a lot of my client side behaviors in regular script tags instead of using a UI component because of this.

 ```astro
 ---